aehrc/pathling/site/docs/caching.md

 means that updates to any resource will invalidate the cache for the entire database.

-Caching does persist over restarts of the server, as it is derived from state that is persisted along with the data.
+Cache keys persist across restarts of the server, as they are derived from state that is persisted along with the data.

 Next: [Libraries](./libraries.html)